Signal-Fire/CyberSmart-Logger-API/README.md

 If no Locations are found or an error occurs, the request is rejected.
 If the request succeeds, the Location matching that ID will be returned.

-#### Insert
+#### Add
-##### AddLocation(Location)
+##### CreateLog(Log)
-This method adds a Location to the database, given a Location object.
-The Location object is then parsed into a newLocation object.
+This method adds a Log to the database, given a Log object.
+The Log object is then parsed into a newLocation object.
-If it fails to add a Location to the database, the request is rejected and the method fails.
+If it fails to add a Log to the database, the request is rejected and the method fails.
-If the request succeeds, it will return the created Location.
+If the request succeeds, it will return the created Log.

 #### Update
 ##### UpdateStateById(id, state)